menu

 Because of many things, Chevy Chase Village is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chevy Chase Village really has some of the features that families look for when choosing a good community to raise children.
 Is Chevy Chase Village perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-One downside of living in Chevy Chase Village is that it can take a long time to commute to work.
-In Chevy Chase Village, the average commute to work is 31.53 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly town.
-Many of Chevy Chase Village’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Chevy Chase Village, however, the average commute to work is quite long.
+On average, people spend 31.53 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Chevy Chase Village in 2022 was $191,804, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $767,216 for a family of four.